defenseunicorns/zarf-package-software-factory/backup-and-restore/gitlab/README.md

 # Backup and Restore Process for GitLab

 GitLab is configured to automatically take backups, but since DI2-ME is designed to be deployable to air gaps, the backup artifacts still reside inside the cluster.
 They need to be extracted and kept somewhere safe.
+Please read through this guide in it's entirety before attempting any operations.

 ## Backup Procedure